 The range of European funding programs is enormous.
 And it is divided into different areas, such as research areas (HorizonEurope), education (ERASMUS and ERASMUS +), Regional Development (European Regional Development Fund), social (European Social Fund), promotion of small and medium-sized enterprises (COSME) as well as cross-border projects (Interreg).

-Further information on European politics, but also best practice examples, projects and initiatives can be found here:
+Further information on European politics, but also best practice examples, projects and initiatives can be found here (information partly in English):